MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/creating-adapters/index.md

 In order to create an adapter, you first need to download and install Maven.
 Go to the [Apache Maven website](https://maven.apache.org/) and follow the instructions how to download and install Maven.

 #### Local Maven repositories
-If Internet connectivity is not available, you can also create local Maven repositories.
+If Internet connectivity is not available while developing, prepare to work offline:

 1. Make sure you have first installed Maven.
 2. Download the [MobileFirst Platform Foundation Development Kit Installer]({{site.baseurl}}/downloads/).